kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. A quarter of cysts become infected

 #### Answer: D. They are present in 60% of males - *FALSE* = C. They occur at the junction of the lower third and upper two-thirds of sternocleidomastoid - TRUE
-- Branchial cysts are congenital epithelial cysts which arise on the lateral part of the neck from a failure of obliteration of the second branchial cleft in embryonic development
+- Branchial cysts are *congenital epithelial cysts*
+	- which arise on lateral part of the neck
+	- from a failure of obliteration of second branchial cleft in embryonic development
-- Branchial cysts are commonly found in young adults, 60% on the left and 60% in males
+- Branchial cysts are commonly found in young adults
+	- 60% on *left* and 60% in *males*
 	- They are lined by stratified squamous epithelium
-- Most arise deep to the anterior border of sternocleidomastoid
+- Most arise *deep to anterior border of sternocleidomastoid *
-	- At the junction of the upper third and the lower two-thirds of this muscle
+	- **NOTE** At junction of upper third and lower two-thirds of SCM
 - Diagnosis is made by clinical assessment and needle aspiration
-- Depending on the size and the anatomical extension of the mass
+	- Depending on size and anatomical extension of mass
-	- Local symptoms include: dysphagia, dysphonia, dyspnoea and stridor
+- Local symptoms - "DDDS"
+	- dysphagia
+	- dysphonia
+	- dyspnoea
+	- stridor
 - Needle aspiration may reveal cholesterol crystals
-- Approximately 25% of all cysts become infected
+- **NOTE** 25% of all cysts become infected

 ### Q3 - LEARN
 Which one of the following statements regarding the development of the _parathyroid glands_ is TRUE?

-	A. The superior parathyroids develop from the third pharyngeal pouch - F
+	A. The superior parathyroids develop from the third pharyngeal pouch
-	B. The inferior parathyroids develop from the fourth pharyngeal pouch - F
+	B. The inferior parathyroids develop from the fourth pharyngeal pouch
-	C. Development of the superior parathyroids occurs in company with the thymus gland - F
+	C. Development of the superior parathyroids occurs in company with the thymus gland
-	D. Development of the inferior parathyroids occurs in company with the parafollicular C cells - F
+	D. Development of the inferior parathyroids occurs in company with the parafollicular C cells
 	E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland

 #### Answer: E. The inferior parathyroids can be found in the superior mediastinum in association with the thymus gland - TRUE
 - Embryology questions are common and simple derivatives of the arches and pouches should be known

-#### Arches & Pouches
+#### Arches & Pouches - LEARN
 - First arch (Meckel’s cartilage)
-	- gives rise to malleus, incus, sphenomandibular ligament and the muscles of mastication
+	- gives rise to
+		- malleus
+		- incus
+		- sphenomandibular ligament
+		- *muscles of mastication*
+	- supplied by
-	- supplied by the mandibular division of the trigeminal nerve (CN Vc)
+		- *mandibular division* of trigeminal nerve (CN Vc)
 - First pouch
-	- gives rise to the Eustachian tube
+	- gives rise to Eustachian tube
 - Second arch (Reichert’s cartilage)
+	- gives rise to
+		- stapes
+		- styloid process
-	- gives rise to stapes, styloid process, lesser cornu and superior part of the hyoid bone, stylohyoid ligament and the muscles of facial expression
+		- lesser cornu and superior part of hyoid bone
+		- stylohyoid ligament
+		- muscles of *facial expression*
-	- supplied by the facial nerve (VII)
+	- supplied by
+		- *facial nerve* (CN VII)
 - Second pouch
-	- contains the palatine tonsils
+	- contains palatine tonsils
 - Third arch
-	- gives rise to the lower part and the greater cornu of the hyoid bone and stylopharyngeus
+	- gives rise to
+		- lower part and greater cornu of hyoid bone
+		- stylopharyngeus
-	- supplied by the glossopharyngeal nerve (IX)
+	- supplied by
+		- *glossopharyngeal nerve* (IX)
 - Third pouch
-	- gives rise to the inferior parathyroids (superior part) and thymus (inferior part)
+	- gives rise to
+		- *inferior parathyroids* (superior part)
+		- *thymus* (inferior part)
+	- inferior parathyroids
-	- inferior parathyroids might be dragged beyond thyroid gland into upper mediastinum
+		- *might be* dragged beyond thyroid gland into upper mediastinum
-		- to lie alongside the thymus gland
+			- lie alongside thymus gland
 - Fourth and sixth arches
 	- both give rise to thyroid cartilages and the muscles of the larynx
 	- supplied by the vagus nerve (X)